oyindonesia/external-api-docs/source/index.html.md

 # Introduction

 OY!
-Bayar service enables business owners like you to receive payments from customers, either **from your Application** or independently **by sending your Payment URL to your customers**.
+API service enables business owners like you to receive payments from customers, either **from your Application** or independently **by sending your Payment URL to your customers**.

 With quick and easy integration, your business can start accepting payments on Day 1 after registration.